 Kitbull is my favourite Sparkshort from Pixar and tells the story of an unlikely connection sparks between two creatures: a fiercely independent stray kitten and a pit bull.
 Together, they experience friendship for the first time.
 For animal lovers, this one is gonna make you cry.

 The latest Sparkshort, Burrow, is an adorable new short that tells the story of a young rabbit embarks on a journey to dig the burrow of her dreams, despite not having a clue what she’s doing.
 Rather than reveal to her neighbors her imperfections, she digs herself deeper and deeper into trouble.
 After hitting (bed)rock bottom, she learns there is no shame in asking for help.
-If you only watch one short this month, make it Burrow.

 This amazing short has been inspired by the isolated beauty of tropical islands and the explosive allure of ocean volcanoes, “Lava” is a musical love story that takes place over millions of years and just captures the spirit of the tropical islands with a breathtaking song that instantly reminded me of the famous Hawaiian singer, Israel Kamakawiwoʻole.